apvarun/showfolio-hugo-theme/README.md

 ## Menu

-Menu in ShowFolio theme is auto-generated from the sections inside your content folder.
+Menu in ShowFolio theme is pre-set to have blog and about pages.

-You can also add a custom menu item using the `config.toml` and disable auto-generated sections if not required.
-Refer config in [exampleSite](https://github.com/apvarun/showfolio-hugo-theme/blob/master/exampleSite/config.toml)

 ## Google Analytics